Skip to main content

 • Building Code Compliance: Properties must meet local building and health codes

 When landlords ignore water damage, fail to fix leaks, or refuse to address visible mold, they can be held liable for resulting health problems.
+For a detailed breakdown of your rights, see our guide on Colorado landlord mold liability.

 Common Causes of Indoor Mold Growth